AwesomeTy79/pyimgflip/README.md

 # pyimgflip
 pyimgflip provides an easyPython wrapper for Imgflip's meme generator API.

+See https://api.imgflip.com for more information.

-Examples:
+## Examples:

-    # List all memes available by name
+List all memes available by name

     import pyimgflip
     api = pyimgflip.Imgflip()
     memes = api.get_memes()
     for meme in memes:
         print(meme.name)

-    # Post a random meme and print its url
+Post a random meme and print its url

     import pyimgflip
     import random
     api = pyimgflip.Imgflip(username='your_username', password='******')